Skip to content

 $ 1 million - $4.99 million Fifth and tenth anniversary date of energization

-$5 million or higher* Fifth, tenth, and fifteenth anniversary date of energization
+$5 million or higher Fifth, tenth, and fifteenth anniversary date of energization, with option to apply for annual review

 • We provide financial assistance to residential customers and farms connecting to our distribution system where a distribution extension is required.